FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 while having nothing more than a few certificate authorities (CAs) locally configured.

-## EAP-TLS
+## High Level Requirements

-This document defines an identifier "portal@tls.eap.arpa", which is the first step towards enabling unauthenticated client provisioning in EAP-TLS.
-The purpose of the identifier is to allow EAP peers to signal EAP servers that they wish to obtain a "captive portal" style network access.

-This identifier signals the EAP server that the peer wishes to obtain "peer unauthenticated access" as per {{RFC5216,  Section 2.1.1}} and
-{{RFC9190}}.

-An EAP server which agrees to authenticate this request MUST ensure that the device is placed into a captive portal with limited network access.
-Implementations SHOULD limit both the total amount of data transferred by devices in the captive portal, and SHOULD also limit the total amount of time a device spends within the captive portal.

-Further details of the captive portal architecture can be found in
-{{RFC8952}}.

 All provisioning methods which are specified within the eap.arpa domain MUST define a way to authenticate the server.
-This authentication can happen either at the EAP layer (as with EAP-TLS), or after network access has been granted (if credentials are provisioned over HTTPS).
+This authentication can happen either at the EAP layer (as with TLS-based EAP methods), or after network access has been granted (if credentials are provisioned over HTTPS).

 Where TLS-based EAP methods are used, implementations MUST still validate EAP server certificates in all situations other than